rdunlop/codeclimate_circle_ci_coverage/README.md

 1) Create a Circle CI API Key

 - From the Project Settings -> API Permissions
-- "Create Token", scope: 'view-builds'
+- "Create Token", scope: 'view-builds' ("Build Artifacts")
 - Set an "Environment Variable" with "CIRCLE_TOKEN" with this token.

 2) Make each node upload the coverage file to artifacts for use.